Toilet paper: As a commodity

 In 1973, Johnny Carson joked in his Tonight Show monologue about comments made by Wisconsin congressman Harold V. Froehlich about the possibility of a toilet paper shortage.
 Subsequently, consumers purchased abnormal amounts, causing an actual shortage in the United States for several months.

-Toilet paper has been one of the commodities subject to shortages in Venezuela starting in the 2010s; the government seized one toilet paper factory in a failed effort to resolve the problem.
+Toilet paper has been one of the commodities subject to shortages in Venezuela starting in the 2010s; the government seized one toilet paper factory in an effort to resolve the problem.

 During the COVID-19 pandemic, toilet paper shortages were reported in March 2020 in multiple countries due to hoarding and panic buying.
 At first, few believed the pandemic would be serious.
 Later, people realized they might need to stock up on certain items in case of a shelter-in-place order, or in case they did not know how long such an order would last; suppliers could not assure that they could keep up with demand.
 However, manufacturers continued to produce even more than they had before.
-Demand was higher for the types of toilet paper used at home because so many people were at home who would have used toilet paper away from home.
+Demand was higher for the types of toilet paper used at home.
 In some countries the bidet was already seen as a solution, and a survey before the pandemic had indicated an increasing number of Americans would be interested.

-In 2022, British toilet paper packaging started displaying bowel cancer symptoms following campaigning from blogger and journalist Deborah James, who later died from the disease in June 2022.
-Andrex were the first brand to take the lead on the matter, then various supermarkets followed suit.
+Amid the panic buying during the pandemic, the Australian toilet paper brand Quilton donated a million of toilet paper rolls to vulnerable Australians who were struggling due to the shortages of toilet paper.